 2 large fennel bulbs, trimmed, reserving 1/4 cup of fronds

-2 Tb extra-virgin olive oil
+2 Tb extra-virgin olive oil1 yellow onion, trimmed and peeled

 3 garlic cloves, smashed, then roughly chopped